 2. Stay near Mt.
 Koya/Koyasan

-Koyasan, also known as Mount Koya, is an ancient temple town hidden high in the mountains of Wakayama Prefecture.
-Koyasan is one of the most sacred towns in Japan, being the place where a monk by the name of Kobo Daishi established a sect of Buddhism called Shingon in the 9th Century.
+Koyasan (also known as Mount Koya, though it is not a single mountain) is an ancient temple town hidden high in the mountains of Wakayama Prefecture.
+Koyasan is one of the most sacred towns in Japan, where a monk named Kobo Daishi established a sect of Buddhism called Shingon in the 9th Century.
 Today, Koyasan has less than 3,000 residents and is home to hundreds of ancient temples and shrines as well as a huge Daimon gate that stands at the entrance to the town.

 Koyasan is also famous for the beautiful Okunoin cemetery, situated at the eastern end of the town.
 This is where Kobo Daishi’s body is entombed alongside over 200,000 graves amongst the forests of the Wakayama mountains.
-Koyasan is a key part of the famous Kumano Kodo pilgrimage trail that passes through the surrounding mountains, with Kobo Daishi’s mausoleum having been a destination for pilgrims for centuries.
+Koyasan is an integral part of Sacred Sites and Pilgrimage Routes that pass through the surrounding mountains, with Kobo Daishi’s mausoleum having been a destination for pilgrims for centuries.

 Where to Stay in Koyasan